Developer

 PropertyTypeRequiredDescription

-pagesPage[]YesThe list of subpages to render on the sidebar.
+pagesPage[]YesThe list of subpages to render within the app.

 Extension data